WillemD61/battery-planning/README.md

 -s is the command line argument for standalone mode and is the default.

-Note the prie data from the entsoe website is stored in local xml files and not automatically removed, so some manual maintenance will be required at some point.
+Note the price data from the entsoe website is stored in local xml files with a timestamp and not automatically removed, so some manual maintenance of the file system will be required at some point.

 # Domoticz integration mode